BrianMitchL/brianm.me/_posts/2016-09-01-how-to-make-jekyll-site-blog.md

 {% endraw %}
 ```

 Every page I make in some way uses this layout.
-If I created a new page, I would include the following in it's front matter, and the content of that file would be rendered into the `{% raw %}{{ content }}{% endraw %}` of the default layout:
+If I created a new page, I would include the following in its front matter, and the content of that file would be rendered into the `{% raw %}{{ content }}{% endraw %}` of the default layout:

 <!-- prettier-ignore-start -->
 ```yaml